ybhargav1995/OfficeDocs-SharePoint/migration/migration-with-cba.md

 - If the file isn't provided, SPMT will prompt you to enter SharePoint admin credentials.

-Additionally, if 'MigApp' doesn't have sufficient permissions, all migrations will fail with error messages such as "Sorry, you can’t create this site.
-Please enter a different SharePoint Online site URL or contact your administrator" if the target site hasn't been created, or "Invalid site URL" if the target site already exists.
+Additionally, if 'MigApp' doesn't have sufficient permissions, all migrations will fail with error messages:
+- "Sorry, you can’t create this site.
+Please enter a different SharePoint Online site URL or contact your administrator" if the target site doesn't exist.
+- "Invalid site URL" if the target site already exists.

-## Additional setup for Workflow migration
+## Setup for Workflow migration

-To enable 'MigApp' to migrate SharePoint workflows to Power Automate, you need to perform additional configuration.
+To enable 'MigApp' to migrate SharePoint workflows to Power Automate, you need to perform extra configuration.

 **Make 'MigApp' a Service Principal for the Power Platform**